 For certain patients, focused ultrasound could provide a noninvasive alternative to the existing procedures with improved outcomes combined with lower risk of complications.

 - Focused ultrasound is noninvasive, so it does not carry added concerns like surgical wound healing or infection.

 - Focused ultrasound can reach the desired target without damaging surrounding tissue.

-Clinical TrialsIn a recent clinical trial, patients with MOJ that either had focused ultrasound treatment or were not treated with stents.
-Those receiving focused ultrasound had a significantly longer stent patency time (367+41 vs 257+35), and the patient survival time was also significantly increased (238 +31 vs 152+20).
-The authors conclude that focused ultrasound ablation is safe and easy in these patients and appears to extend stent patency time and survival compared to stent placement alone.
+In the report on a recent clinical trial, patients were either treated with focused ultrasound or not and then had biliary stents.
+Those receiving focused ultrasound had a longer stent patency time (367 vs. 257) and also a longer survival time (238 vs. 152).
+The authors conclude that focused ultrasound is a safe and easy way to improve outcomes in these patients.

 Niu S1, Cheng L, Qiao Y, Fu YF, Cao C. Combined Stent Insertion and High-intensity Focused Ultrasound Ablation for Patients With Malignant Obstructive Jaundice.
 Surg Laparosc Endosc Percutan Tech.
 2016 Oct 25.

 Wang K, Zhu H, Meng Z, Chen Z, Lin J, Shen Y, Gao H. Safety evaluation of high-intensity focused ultrasound in patients with pancreatic cancer.
 Onkologie.
 2013;36(3):88-92. doi: 10.1159/000348530.